 As a response to this issue, Polish Medical Mission has decided to create a network of Child Friendly Spaces in Poland, which will help cover the needs of integration and psychosocial support of children and adults.
 The program will support children, adolescents, and families from refugee and host communities by providing respite care, caregiver support, creative expression, recreational activities, and non-formal education.

-The project will provide daytime, psychological and educational, and integration support for at least 400 children from the refugee and host communities and at least 100 adults seeking shelter.
+The project will provide daytime, psychological and educational, and integration support for at least 400 children from the refugee and host communities and at least 100 adults seeking shelter in each city.

 The project will also train 20 employees and volunteers responsible for carrying out activities for the benefit of the refugee and host communities.
 The aim of the training is to educate trainers in the field of child protection in crisis situations, psychosocial support activities, and emergency interventions.

-As part of the project, Child Friendly Spaces will be created in cities such as, Warsaw, Lublin, Poznań, Sieradz, Rybnik or Bielsko-Biała.
+As part of the project, Child Friendly Spaces will be created in 8 cities: Warsaw, Lublin, Poznań, Sieradz, Rybnik, Serock, Ruciane-Nida and Bielsko-Biała.
 Children and adults, in addition to psychological care, will be able to participate in language, cultural, and sports activities.

 The initiative is funded by Iceland, Liechtenstein and Norway under the EEA and Norway Grants.